privacore/vagus/details.md

 ### ttl
 Default value: 3
 This option specifies which TTL to set in the generated multicast datagrams.
-For your conveniance these are the normalt use of multicast TTLs:
+For your conveniance these are the normally used values of multicast TTLs:
  * 0: Restricted to the same host.
 Won't be output by any interface.
  * 1: Restricted to the same subnet.
 Won't be forwarded by a router.
  * 2..31: Restricted to the same site/organization/department.